ghackenberg/csharp-maui-aspnet-sample/README.md

 1. **Package structure** describes the C# packages (i.e. DLLs and EXEs) and their relations.
 2. **Data structure** describes the database entities, their attributes, and their relations.
+3. **Message structure** describes the structure of the HTTP request and response messages.
+4. **Interface structure** describes the interfaces and methods of the backend services.

 ### Package structure